-The Wet Bulb Globe Temperature ("WBGT") provides an indication of heat stress by taking into account the combined effects of air temperature, humidity, wind speed and solar radiation.Please refer to www.weather.gov.sg/heat-stress or MyEnv app to check the WBGT.
+The Wet Bulb Globe Temperature ("WBGT") provides an indication of heat stress by taking into account the combined effects of air temperature, humidity, wind speed and solar radiation.

 6.11 Management of Screen Use

 - 6.11.1 All Centres must comply with the following requirements on screen use during operational hours: - a) For Class A licence, Centres must not have any form of screen time in the care of and interaction with infants aged 2 to 18 months old. - b) For Class B or Class C licence, screen time, if used, must be limited to teaching and learning purposes which support programme goals, objectives, and learning outcomes.
 Centres must not screen videos, movies, or any digital content to occupy children during non-programme hours or periods of transition.